KxSystems/docs/docs/wp/lightning-tickerplants/index.md

 ---
-title: Lightning tickerplants – Pay-per-ticker with micropayments on the Lightning network – White Papers – kdb+ and q documentation
+title: "Lightning tickerplants: Pay-per-ticker with micropayments on the Lightning network | White Papers | kdb+ and q documentation"
 description: Use Lightning to monetize streaming data.
 Use the qlnd library to create payment channels, generate invoices, and route payments across the network.
 author: Jeremy Lucid
 date: May 2019